-One of these is the Wild Animal Rescue Centre (WARC), the only non-government wildlife rescue centre operating in Hong Kong under special license from the Director of the Agriculture, Fisheries & Conservation Department (AFCD).
+KFBG’s Wild Animal Rescue Centre (WARC) is the only non-government wildlife rescue centre operating in the Hong Kong SAR under a special licence from the Director of the Agriculture, Fisheries & Conservation Department (AFCD).
 Our facilities include a veterinary hospital, quarantine facilities, animal holding enclosures and rehabilitation facilities.
-Veterinary services are also provided for livestock under the Sustainable Living and Agriculture Department.

-Between 1994 and 2015, over 36,000 animals have been received by the centre.
-About half were successfully nursed back to health and returned to the wild, or were found good permanent homes in overseas conservation facilities.
+Between 1994 and 2020, over 52,000 animals were received by the Rescue Centre.
+About half were successfully nursed back to health and returned to the wild, or were found a permanent home in an appropriate local or overseas conservation facility.

-The Veterinary Hospital is the first stop for injured wild animals admitted to the Rescue Centre.
-Our resident vet will carry out a health check upon the animal's arrival and decide whether it requires any surgery or special medical care.
-The animal then enters a nursing and rehabilitation phase until it can be placed in our short-term holding enclosures, and then released (if native) or rehomed to other facilities.
+The Veterinary Hospital is the first stop for any wild animals admitted to the Rescue Centre.
+Our vet team will carry out a health check upon the animal's arrival and decide whether it requires any surgical or other special medical care.
+The animal then enters a nursing and rehabilitation phase until it can be placed in our short-term holding enclosures, and then released or rehomed (depending on case).

 Wildlife casualties requiring ongoing medical care or support feeding are housed in one of our hospital wards.
 Here, they receive close individual attention from highly trained staff while they recuperate.
 Cases where animals are exposed to or recovering from infectious disease are housed in our separate isolation ward.
 By separating cases into different ward facilities and away from our other animals, we can help prevent any disease transmission.

 After the animal's condition is fit and stablized, it can be placed in our short-term holding enclosures.
 The animal will then be released or rehomed (depending on the case) upon full recovery.